PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 # OmniSafe's Mujoco Velocity Benchmark on Off-Policy Algorithms

-OmniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe algorithm implementations in 6 environments from the Safety-Gymnasium task suite.
+The OmniSafe Mujoco Velocity Benchmark for off-policy algorithms evaluates the effectiveness of OmniSafe's off-policy algorithms across multiple environments from the [Safety-Gymnasium](https://github.com/PKU-Alignment/safety-gymnasium) Mujoco Velocity task suite.
 For each algorithm and environment supported, we provide:

 - Default hyperparameters used for the benchmark and scripts to reproduce the results.
 - A comparison of performance or code-level details with other open-source implementations.